Community Mental Health

 Outreach and collaboration

 The JBCMHP works in collaboration with organizations such as Sagashtawao Healing Lodge in Moosonee.
-The Lodge is the Drug & Alcohol Treatment Centre for the whole WAHA region.
+The Lodge is the drug and alcohol treatment centre for the whole region.

-The JBCMHP also works closely with other WAHA departments and programs, particularly with the Traditional Healing Program to provide culturally appropriate services to our First Nations clients and to incorporate traditional healing practices, as needed.
+The JBCMHP also works closely with other WAHA departments and programs to provide culturally appropriate services to our First Nations clients and to incorporate traditional healing practices, as needed.

 A federally funded psychiatrist from McMaster University holds clinics once a month in all communities, with the exception of Peawanuck, which is visited twice a year.
 Individuals, families and whole communities are offered on-going support, counseling and developmental assistance through a wholistic approach to support them emotionally, mentally, spiritually and physically.